Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/AppCreationScripts-withCert/AppCreationScripts.md

-# Registering the Azure Active Directory applications and updating the configuration files for this sample using PowerShell scripts
+# Registering the sample apps with Microsoft Identity Platform and updating the configuration files using PowerShell scripts

 ## Overview